langjam/jam0001/DRUN/README.md

 # DRUN
 DRUN is a toy programming language designed during first langjam of 2021.
 The theme of jam is `first class comments`.
+Currently in very WIP state so be aware ;) The future updates will be pushed to this repo [DRUN GH-REPO](https://github.com/kfirmanty/DRUN)

 DRUN implements this idea in a way that comments are:
 - describing and affecting runtime